suborbital/docs/website/docs/e2-core/get-started.md

 > subo create runnable <name>
 ```

-Rust is chosen by default, but if you prefer Swift, just pass `--lang=swift`!
  You can now use the SE2 module API to build your function.
 A directory is created for each SE2 module, and each contains a `.runnable.yaml` file that includes some metadata.

 The full options for `create runnable` are: